The following itinerary for 3 days in Atlanta comes to us from Caroline Eubanks. All photos are by Caroline.

 Day 3: Old Fourth Ward, Grant Park, and Surrounds

 On your final day, head to Grant Park, the city’s oldest neighborhood with a namesake park and charming bungalows.
 Inside is Zoo Atlanta, the city’s oldest attraction that has red pandas, rhinos, and African elephants.
+Check out the Atlanta Citypass for skip the line tickets into the Zoo as well as the Coca-Cola experience and others.

 Then head across Memorial Drive to Oakland Cemetery, a Victorian-style cemetery that is the final resting place of notable Atlantans like Margaret Mitchell and Bobby Jones.